 - The process of fermenting cabbage actually creates isothiocyanate – a substance thought to inhibit the formation of cancer and tumours.

-- Home-brewed kombucha is often less acidic than store bought - and it's super easy to make.
+Home-brewed kombucha is often less acidic than store bought – and it’s super easy to make.
+Many store-bought options are packed with sugar, which is one of the many reasons why I like to brew it at home.

-- Is rich in beneficial bacteria and vitamin B12.
+- Rich in beneficial bacteria and vitamin B12.

 - Contains a substance called glucaric acid (also called saccharic acid), which is deeply detoxifying.

-- Primarily fermented by aspergillus oryzae, a mould, that is also responsible for the transformation of soybeans into shoyu or tamari.
+Primarily fermented by aspergillus oryzae, a mold, that is also responsible for the transformation of soybeans into shoyu or tamari.

 - A good source of phosphorus, manganese and zinc.
 Zinc in particular is essential for proper immune system function.